taskiq-python/taskiq/docs/guide/getting-started.md

 ::: warning Cool warning!

 Calling the `startup` method is necessary.
-If you don't call it, you may get an undefined behaviour.
+If you don't call it, you may get undefined behavior.

 :::